-The contractor shall submit a traffic control plan for review and approval by the District and the permitting agency prior to beginning work.
+The contractor shall submit a traffic control plan for review to the District and the permitting agency prior to beginning work.
 Traffic control shall conform to Section 1-10 of the latest published Standard Specifications for Road, Bridge, and Municipal Construction of the Washington State Department of Transportation.